chuckcscccl/rustlr/chapter4.md

 Note the following differences between this grammar and the one presented in [Chapter 2][chap2]:

 1. There are no semantic actions
-2. There is no "absyntype" or "valuetype" declaration
+2. There is no "absyntype" or "valuetype" declaration; any such declaration would be ignored
 3. Only the types of values carried by certain terminal symbols must be declared (with `typedterminal`).
 4. The non-terminal symbol on the left-hand side of a production rule may carry a label.
-This label will become the name of the enum variant to be created.
+These labels will become the names of enum variants to be created.

 Process the grammar with **`rustlr calcauto.grammar -genabsyn`** (or **`-auto`**).
 Two files are created.
 Besides **[calcautoparser.rs](https://cs.hofstra.edu/~cscccl/rustlr_project/autocalc/src/calcautoparser.rs)** there will be a **[calcauto_ast.rs](https://cs.hofstra.edu/~cscccl/rustlr_project/autocalc/src/calcauto_ast.rs)** with the following (principal) contents: